buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_3_Create_An_NFT_Contract.md

 [Force assignment operator](https://docs.onflow.org/cadence/language/values-and-types/#force-assignment-operator--): This assigns a resource to a variable if the variable is nil.
 If the variable is not nil, the execution aborts lol

 ### 🏃‍♂️ Run and interact with our contract
 We're just going to use the extension to deploy our contracts locally from now on.
-You can use the [CLI commands](https://docs.onflow.org/flow-cli/account-update-contract/) if you want, but I'm gonna stick with the extension to keeps things consistent.
+You can use the [CLI commands](https://docs.onflow.org/flow-cli/account-update-contract/) if you want, but I'm gonna stick with the extension to keep things consistent.

 Just click the "Deploy contract" link/button at the top of the file:
 ![](https://hackmd.io/_uploads/S12BICKtq.png)